 If the park does have one failing, it is the central lawn – you aren’t allowed to walk on it.
 I think that is a real shame, as there is nothing better than walking over a big lawn in a great park.
 So, all you can do is admire it from the path that rings it.

 And very lastly, it is in a great part of town.
 The Imperial Palace is close, as are Shinbashi and Yurakucho stations.
 Even Tokyo station is within walking distance.
-Nagatacho and the Diet building are close too.
+Nagatacho and the Diet building are just a stone’s throw away!

 So, with so much to see at Hibiya Park I highly recommend it.
 You can see its (Japanese) website here.

 How to get to Hibiya Park

 It is very easy to get to Hibiya Park as there are several stations (train and subway) nearby.
 Hibiya station is closest, so just leave by exit A10 and you’ll find yourself right to one entrance.
 Kasumigaseki and Yurakucho stations are also close.

 Here is a Google map: